TheBubbleworks/TheBubbleWorks_WebBluetooth_AdafruitFeather_Blink_Simple/README.md

 Open a browser at [https://localhost:9443/](https://localhost:9443/)

 You will need to accept the self-signed certificate.
+(Serving pagegs via HTTPS is a requirement of Web Bluetooth)